log0div0/testo/docs/tutorials/12 - mouse/README.md

 }
 ```

 We're creating a new virtual machine named `ubuntu_desktop`.
-Because of the GUI, it needs a little more RAM than the `ubuntu_server` machine from the previous guides.
+Because of the GUI, it needs a little more RAM than the `ubuntu_server` machine from the previous tutorials.
 It also needs more disk space (10 Gigabytes should be enough).
 We declare beforehand some already known params: `login`, `hostname`, `password` and proceed straight to the installation automation.

 The first two screens doesn't have any GUI-contents, so we process them as usual, the routine is self-explanatory.
 To get to the first GUI screen we'll need the following script: